“Premature ovarian insufficiency (POI)

 Is premature menopause the same as POI?

-In Primary Ovarian Insufficiency: Symptoms & Causes – Overview the Mayo Clinic also note:
+In Primary Ovarian Insufficiency: Symptoms & Causes – Overview the (United States) Mayo Clinic note:

 “Sometimes, primary ovarian insufficiency is confused with premature menopause.
 But they aren’t the same.
 People with primary ovarian insufficiency can have irregular or occasional periods for years.
 They might even get pregnant.
 But people with premature menopause stop having periods and can’t become pregnant”.3